 Try these pea recipes for meals that are full of flavor!

-There are so many insanely simple recipes here, including one that uses only four ingredients!
+And there are so many insanely simple recipes here, including one that uses only four ingredients!

-20 Recipes You Can Make with Peas
+20 Recipes You Can Make with Frozen Peas

 Though it looks a lot like rice, orzo is actually a tiny pasta.
 However, don’t let its minuscule size fool you.
-This pesto orzo is packed with flavor.
+This pesto orzo dinner is packed with flavor.

 Between the basil pesto, garlic, onions, zucchini, peas, and other ingredients, there’s not much this pasta doesn’t have.